anandbaheti/-100CODESOFRTL/README.md

 CODE 12: DESIGNED A 16x1 MUX from 4x1.

-CODE 13: DESIDNED A 4 bit BINARY to GRAY CODE CONVERTER
+CODE 13: DESIGNED A 4 bit BINARY to GRAY CODE CONVERTER.

+CODE 14: DESIGNED A SR FF with clr and preset.
+CODE 15: DESIGNED A JK FF with clr and preset.